jenhausu/3rd-Party-Library-for-iOS/README.md

 * [Argo](https://github.com/thoughtbot/Argo) : Functional JSON parsing library for Swift
 * [MJExtension](https://github.com/CoderMJLee/MJExtension) : he fastest, most convenient and most nonintrusive conversion between JSON and model.
 Your model class don't need to extend another base class.
 You don't need to modify any model file.
 Nonintrusive, convenient.
 * [EasyMapping](https://github.com/EasyMapping/EasyMapping) : An easy way to unmarshall a Dictionary of attributes (which came from JSON, XML or just a NSDictionary) into a Class and vice versa.
+* [json-framework](https://github.com/stig/json-framework) : JSON (JavaScript Object Notation) is a light-weight data interchange format that's easy to read and write for humans and computers alike.
+This framework implements a strict JSON parser and generator in Objective-C.

 ### Others
 * [SWXMLHash](https://github.com/drmohundro/SWXMLHash) : Simple XML parsing in Swift